Redocly/redocly-cli/.changeset/loud-eagles-decide.md

 "@redocly/cli": patch
 ---

-Added the ability to use git operations in the docker image.
+Added git to the docker image, so the push command can use git metadata.